zik-uralov/daily-jokes/joke_history.md

 - 2025-11-06 18:43:27: Theres no place like 127.0.0.1 (source: https://geek-jokes.sameerkumar.website/api?format=json)
 - 2025-11-06 19:03:29: When Chuck Norris points a gun at you you're actually safer (source: https://api.chucknorris.io/jokes/random)
 - 2025-11-06 19:23:31: Someone broke into my house last night and stole my limbo trophy.
 How low can you go? (source: https://icanhazdadjoke.com/)
+- 2025-11-06 19:43:33: If you put a million monkeys at a million keyboards, one of them will eventually write a Java program the rest of them will write Perl (source: https://official-joke-api.appspot.com/jokes/programming/random)